 Guidelines and instructions

-Easy-to-read Finnish (selkokieli) is easier to understand than standard Finnish.
-Easy-to-read Finnish is a form of Finnish where the language has been adapted so that it is easier to read and understand in terms of content, vocabulary and structure.
+Easy Finnish (selkokieli) is easier to understand than standard Finnish.
+Easy Finnish is a form of Finnish where the language has been adapted so that it is easier to read and understand in terms of content, vocabulary and structure.
 It is targeted at people who have difficulties with reading or understanding standard language.

-The Finnish Centre for Easy to Read actively monitors and engages in research and development work relating to easy-to-read language in domestic and international arenas.
+The Finnish Centre for Easy Language actively monitors and engages in research and development work relating to easy-to-read language in domestic and international arenas.

-Complex language prevents many people from fully functioning in Finnish society as citizens in their own right.
-The purpose of easy-to-read language is to help people who need it to gain information, read, express their own thoughts and participate.
-Easy-to-read language is accessible language.
+Complex language prevents many people from functioning fully as citizens in their own rights in Finnish society.
+The purpose of easy language is to help people who need it to gain information, read, express their own thoughts and participate.
+The Easy language is a more accessible language.
 Accessibility and understandability are basic requirements for independent life and influence in society.

-The need for easy-to-read language can be connected to:
+The need for easy language can be connected to: